oracle-devrel/oci-devops-examples/oci-build-examples/oci_buildrunner_with_sonarqube/README.md

 ----

-Its a demo and focused only on `OCI Devops Build services` and `Sonarqube` .The whole pipeline can be reffered here . - https://github.com/RahulMR42/oci-devops-cicd-with-java-graalvm-example.
+Its a demo and focused only on `OCI Devops Build services` and `Sonarqube` .The whole pipeline can be referred here . - https://github.com/RahulMR42/oci-devops-cicd-with-java-graalvm-example.

 References & Credits for base code
 ============